Adam’s Rib (1949) dir. George Cukor

 w/ Bob Hope, Willie Best, Paulette Goddard, Paul Lukas, Paul Fix, Lloyd Corrigan, Anthony Quinn, Tom Dugan, James Flavin, Dolores Moran, Virginia Brissac

-Hope plays a radio star named Lawrence Lawrence Lawrence.
+Bob Hope plays a radio star named Lawrence Lawrence Lawrence.
 “My parents had no imagination,” he says when introducing himself.
-Fleeing a ruthless racketeer, he and his manservant Alex (Best) accompany an heiress (Goddard) to a haunted castle in Cuba.
-DeLeon wrote the original version of this nifty comedy in 1922.
-The dialogue he’s added swings along, delivered frivolously but loaded with clever jabs.
+Fleeing a ruthless racketeer, he and his manservant Alex (Willie Best) accompany an heiress (Paulette Goddard) to a haunted castle in Cuba.
+Walter DeLeon wrote the original version of this nifty comedy in 1922 and his newly added dialogue swings along, delivered frivolously but loaded with clever jabs.
 Willie Best (Blondie, Road Show) is best of all as Alex.
 Unlike the majority of Best’s 100+ roles, Alex gets more lines and his intelligence is important to the plot.
-Hope may make a crack about painting Alex white in a blackout but, still, Hope’s character would be lost without him.
-They are the comedy team here, eclipsing Goddard.
-Look for Best in Road Show (1941), Cabin in the Sky (1943), and the Scattergood Baines movies.
+Lawrence may make a crack about painting Alex white in a blackout but, still, Lawrence’s character would be lost without him.
+Hope and Best are the comedy team here, eclipsing Paulette Goddard though she shines.
+Look for Best in The Nitwits (1935), Vivacious Lady (1938), Road Show (1941), the Scattergood Baines movies (1941-1942), and the classic black musical Cabin in the Sky (1943).

 Gildersleeve on Broadway (1943)